A snapshot: schools in Houston considered (but not necessarily chosen) by English-speaking expats.

 Part of Houston ISD, opened in 1992.
 Very highly rated elementary school, scoring impressively in all academic tests.
 Wide range of student nationalities and Bush offers an English Language Learning (ELL) teacher at each grade level.

 American High School Diploma/ AP/ IB Diploma; ages 14-18; co-ed; day; state; 3,500 students

 Unusual in offering AP courses and the International Baccalaureate Diploma, often in a combined format.
 Graduates are regularly awarded college scholarships and attend a very wide range of universities.

-American Elementary curriculum/ American High School Diploma/ AP; ages 3-18; girls; day; independent; private non-profit; 700 pupils
+American curriculum/ American High School Diploma/ AP; ages 3-18; girls; day; independent; private non-profit; 700 students

 Part of the 150 strong global Network of Sacred Heart Schools.
 An all-through girls’ school, founded in 1960 and located on a campus in the Memorial area of eastern Houston.
 Graduates achieve places at universities across the US, although the majority stay in the south or head west.

 A very small Special Needs School serving 6th to 12th graders with learning and social difficulties.

 American curriculum; ages under 2-14; co-ed; day; independent; private non-profit; 500 students

 A Presbyterian school, founded in 1975 and grown from 15 students to its present size.
 Emphasis on STEM (first certified lower school programme in Texas).
 Graduates tend to achieve places at Houston’s leading high schools.